wp-plugins/organizational-message-notifier/readme.txt

 * removed dependency on the Who is who plugin
 * expanded new message content text field & other minor visual improvements
 * czech translation

+== Wishlist ==

+* accept list of usernames as a target when creating new message
+* rewrite code using PHP 5.3 features such as namespaces
+* more verbose error logging
+* bulk actions in message table